 You may also:

 Endocarditis occurs when staph bacteria infect one of the valves inside the heart.
-It is a serious condition.
+It is a serious and life-threatening condition.
 It is more common in people who have problems with their heart valves, but it can happen to anyone.

 You may have endocarditis if you develop the symptoms below, either gradually over several weeks or quickly over a few days:

 - a temperature accompanied by chills and night sweats

 - shortness of breath

 - blood spots in the eyes or bleeding underneath the fingernails or toenails